Meet Esther

 If you’ve suffered trauma in any way, we invite you to read on and find out how we can help you move beyond the pain and suffering you may be feeling.
 My name is Esther van der Sande, and I’m the founder of Trauma-Sensitive Yoga Nederland.
 I’m also a somatic psychotherapist, Yoga Teacher, TCTSY facilitator, Faculty Member at the Center for Trauma and Embodiment at JRI Boston, and Trainer & Mentor of the Certification Program of TCTSY.

-After years of practising talk therapy in my own practice, I noticed that some people were finding it difficult to find a connection with their bodies.
+After years of practising talk therapy in my practice, I noticed that some people were finding it difficult to find a connection with their bodies.
 It seemed as if they were ready in their head, but their body was left behind, feeling unsafe.
-Most of them had been doing talk therapy for years, but there was something missing.
-I realized that through movement, within a safe environment, my clients could finally feel at home in their own bodies and truly be within their own homes, their own bodies.
+Most of them had been doing talk therapy for years, but something was missing.
+I realized that through movement, within a safe environment, my clients could finally feel at home in their bodies and truly be within their own homes, their bodies.

 Talking comes through movement, what does your body say?
 Through exploring some of those questions, listening to your body, and being allowed to notice any sensations in your body, a connection can be made between mind and body.
 Your body is the key to finding that balance.
 I found that Trauma-Sensitive Yoga was the perfect tool to find a home in your body and to feel safe and nurtured.